-Great museums, architecture and a quaint downtown shopping and food scene will keep your group happy and active
+St. Joseph, Missouri attractions include intriguing museums, brilliant architecture and a quaint downtown shopping and food scene

 Pony Express riders traveled a 2,000-mile trail carrying saddlebags of mail departing St. Joseph and connecting Sacramento to the west.
 During the 18-month existence of the Pony Express, only one mailbag was lost.
 The Pony Express National Museum tells the story through Permanent Exhibits, a Travel the Trail through Photos exhibit and the Hall of Riders.
-There’s a large community room available for catered lunches and dinners.
+Additionally, there’s a large community room available for catered lunches and dinners.
 The Pony School is on the same property and displays what one-room schooling was all about.
-A school marm is available for guided tours of the Pony School.
+In fact, a school marm is available for guided tours of the Pony School.

-Just two blocks away is the Patee House Museum and Jesse James Home.
+Just two blocks away is the Patee House Museum and the Jesse James Home.
 Built as a luxury hotel in 1858 by John Patee, this National Historic Landmark has a diverse history.
 As a hotel, it had the latest amenities and became the headquarters for the Pony Express in 1860.
-It became the Provost Marshal’s Office for the Union Army during the Civil War with the ballroom functioning as a courtroom for arrested confederates.
+Afterward, it was the Provost Marshal’s Office for the Union Army during the Civil War with the ballroom functioning as a courtroom for arrested confederates.
 The hotel was eventually sold and used as the Patee Female College, but sold again and used as a hotel.
-The hotel closed under financial difficulties in December 1882 and was purchased in 1886 operating as a garment factory until 1950.
+Subsequently, the hotel closed under financial difficulties in December 1882 and was purchased in 1886 operating as a garment factory until 1950.

 Today, it’s a must-see for visitors.
-The museum features three floors of exhibits, including inside an 1860 train engine and 1877 Railroad depot, the vintage “Wild Thing” carousel you can ride.
+Patee House Museum features three floors of exhibits, including inside an 1860 train engine and 1877 Railroad depot, the vintage “Wild Thing” carousel you can ride.
 Take a walk on the Streets of Old St. Jo and in the 20 exhibits see if you can find what doesn’t belong.
-It’s 25 cents to play and you could win a prize.
-There’s a wing with Western art by George Warfel.
-There are a stagecoach, cars, trucks and fire trucks, wagons, buggies and carriages and much more.
-It’s a step back in time filled with memories.
-The 3rd floor has been remodeled to look as if it were again an 1800s hotel.
-An elevator services all three levels.
+Furthermore, it’s 25 cents to play and you could win a prize.
+While there, visit an entire wing with Western art by George Warfel.
+In addition, there are a stagecoach, cars, trucks and fire trucks, wagons, buggies and carriages and much more.
+Certainly, it’s a step back in time filled with memories.
+The 3rd floor has been remodeled to look as if it were again an 1800s hotel while an elevator services all three levels.

 On the same site as the Patee House Museum you’ll find the house of the outlaw Jesse James.
-It was here he was shot and killed April 3, 1882 at the age of 34.
-James had been an outlaw half of his life.
+It was here that he was shot and killed April 3, 1882 at the age of 34.
+James had been an outlaw for half of his life.
 There was a $10,000 reward and that was enough to encourage fellow gang member Bob Ford to do the deed.
-The legendary bullet hole is still in the wall.
-The museum house has artifacts from Jesse and brother Frank and the Ford brothers’ lives.
+In fact, the legendary bullet hole is still in the wall today.
+In addition, the museum house retains artifacts from Jesse and brother Frank and the Ford brothers’ lives.

 History of another nature is explored at the Glore Psychiatric Museum.
 The museum has been recognized as “one of the 50 most unusual museums in the country” and numerous other accolades.
 The original State Lunatic Asylum opened in November of 1874.
-The museum chronicles the state hospital’s 145 years and centuries of mental health treatment.
+Glore Psychiatric Museum chronicles the state hospital’s 145 years and centuries of mental health treatment.
 On display are relic treatment equipment and surgical tools, furnishings and nurses uniforms.
-Patient artwork and notes provide an in-depth look into their condition.
+Additionally, patient artwork and notes provide an in-depth look into their condition.

 St. Joe’s Art & Architecture

-The interior of this architectural masterpiece features ornate woodwork and stained-glass windows with the full opulence and wealth of St. Joseph in the late 19th century.
+The interior of the Wyeth-Tootle Mansion is an architectural masterpiece featuring ornate woodwork and stained-glass windows with the full opulence and wealth of St. Joseph in the late 19th century.
 The first floor has been restored to much of its Victorian grandeur.
 There are some wonderful exhibits on display, also.
-Confluence: The Great Flood of 1993 tells the story of the flooding of the St. Joseph area and the residents’ remembrances during the trying summer of 1993.
-On the 2nd floor is Intersections: Of Time and buildings, which is housed in three rooms.
+For instance, Confluence: The Great Flood of 1993 tells the story of the flooding of the St. Joseph area and the residents’ remembrances during the trying summer of 1993.
+On the 2nd floor is Intersections: Of Time and Buildings, which is housed in three rooms.
 The exhibit explores St. Joseph’s history, art, humanities and architecture and role of preserving all.

 The architect of Wyeth-Tootle Mansion was E. J. Eckel, who was born in France and studied his talent in Paris.
 Delayed in St. Joseph, he decided to stay after experiencing the post-Civil War boom.
-He went on to develop 75 percent of the public and private buildings.
-His firm was responsible for the German-American Bank Building, the Downtown Branch of the St. Joseph Public Library system, the Corby Building (St. Joseph’s tallest), First Presbyterian Church and Sunday School, the News-Press Building, Central High School and the City Hall.
-A step-on guide can be booked for a nominal hourly rate for a windshield tour.
+Ultimately, he went on to develop 75 percent of the public and private buildings.
+In fact, his firm was responsible for the German-American Bank Building, the Downtown Branch of the St. Joseph Public Library system, the Corby Building (St. Joseph’s tallest), First Presbyterian Church and Sunday School, the News-Press Building, Central High School and the City Hall.
+In addition, a step-on guide can be booked for a nominal hourly rate for a windshield tour.

 Located on the campus of Missouri Western State University, the Walter Cronkite Memorial pays tribute to St. Joseph’s native son.
 Aspects of his life are on display from his childhood to the time on the anchor desk to his passion for NASA’s Space program.
 Cronkite’s story is told through interactive kiosks, photographs and a multimedia performance highlighting his legendary journalism career.
 Have your photograph taken at his desk in a replica of Cronkite’s CBS newsroom.